archmage/archmage.github.io/hugo/content/_index.md

 I play a bunch of [Netrunner](https://www.fantasyflightgames.com/en/products/android-netrunner-the-card-game/), it's a rad game you should check out.
 I also play in a couple of tabletop campaigns (specifically a couple in D&D 5e, and one in Exalted 3e).

-Music-wise, I'm a Grade 8 Pianist (with the AMEB), and recently I started getting back into active practice.
-I listen to a bunch of electronic, chiptune, Soundclown and instrumental music.
+Music-wise, I'm a Grade 8 Pianist (with the AMEB).
+I listen to a bunch of electronic, synthwave, chiptune, Soundclown and instrumental music.

 <!-- Below is a list of links.
 Give them a look if you're into that kind of thing!